samolds/principia/README.md

 # Principia
-An educational physics playground emphasizing visualizations and interactability.
+Principia is an educational physics playground emphasizing visualizations and interactability.

 This web-based project is designed to helps students reinforce key concepts through visualizing physical scenarios.
 A user can build a system by dragging and dropping elements like ramps, pulleys, or springs into a frame in their